-- 1. has a physical or mental impairment that substantially limits one or more of such person's major life activities; or - 2. has a record of such an impairment; or - 3. is regarded as having such an impairment. - D. Learners may be protected from disability discrimination and be eligible for services, accommodations, or programs under the provisions of Section 504 even though they are not eligible for special education pursuant to the Individuals with Disabilities Education Act.
+1. has a physical or mental impairment that substantially limits one or

+- 2. has a record of such an impairment; or - 3. is regarded as having such an impairment.

+D. Learners may be protected from disability discrimination and be eligible for services, accommodations, or programs under the provisions of Section 504 even though they are not eligible for special education pursuant to the Individuals with Disabilities Education Act.